So what's next? You need to know how best to promote your online course.

 But besides these weekly educational/product awareness emails, you can also occasionally send commercial emails with discount coupons.

-Emails with promotional coupons should be sent only every once in a while, typically separated by several months.
+Emails with promotional coupons should be sent only once in a while, typically separated by several months.

 If you start sending these emails regularly, then your audience will tune you out.
 Worst, email software like Gmail is probably going to systematically send you to the Promotions folder, which has a much lower open rate.